wasiejen/Free-Snap-Tap/README.md

 ### Version History

+**V0.32**
+- added option to load and save tap groupings to custom files.
+  - add `-txt=` followed with filename (e.g. -txt=starcitizen.txt) to the bat file or the link to the execution file
+- small edits in py file
+- some comments

 **V0.31:**
 - added small fixes
   - no handling of a single key in multiple tap Groups any more - resulted in strange behavior